wallarm/product-documentation/docs/latest/installation/cloud-platforms/aws/terraform-module/overview.md

 We have prepared examples of different ways to use the Wallarm module, so you could try it before deploying it to production.

 [See examples of the Wallarm AWS Terraform Module deployment](examples.md)

+## Further information about Wallarm and Terraform

+Wallarm provides the [Terraform provider](../../../../admin-en/managing/terraform-provider.md) to manage Wallarm infrastructure, such as company account, Cloud and nodes, via Terraform.